 - It’s actually improved the texture of my skin, making it softer and smoother.

-- It’s moisturized my skin all over, removing the need to use additional lotion on a daily basis (which means less chemicals!).
+- It’s moisturized my skin all over, removing the need to use additional lotion on a daily basis (which means fewer chemicals!).

 Ever since realizing the impact that something as simple as soap can have, I’ve begun to look at health problems from a different perspective.